 Loop Antenna Calculator

-Calculate small loop antenna radiation resistance, loss resistance, gain, Q factor, and operating bandwidth for HF and VHF applications
+Calculate loop antenna radiation resistance, Q factor, bandwidth, and gain.
+Design magnetic loop antennas for HF and VHF bands.
+Free, instant results.

 Formula